dcchut/noter/README.md

 # noter

-An application for managing release notes.
+An application for managing release notes, inspired by towncrier.

 ### License
 Licensed under either of